- The right to conscientious objection is not recognised in times of war.

 The right to conscientious objection was legally recognised since Slovenia became an independent country in 1992.
 Since 1995 the length of substitute service was in fact the same as military service (7 months).
 Slovenia was thus one of the few European countries where substitute service and military service had the same duration.
 Slovenian CO legislation was liberal in other

-respects as well, as there were no time limits for submitting CO applications and applications could be made by both serving conscripts and reservists.
-However, there are no separate legal provisions on the right to conscientious objection in wartime.
+respects as well, as there were no time limits for submitting CO applications and applications could be made by both serving conscripts and reservists9.
+However, there are no separate legal provisions on the right to conscientious objection in wartime10.

 Conscientious objection for professional soldiers